Skip to content

 Explore Overview

-Reviewed and updated 3 April 2024
+Reviewed and updated 9 October 2024

-What is Single Parent Health Insurance?
+What is Single Parent health insurance?

 However, there are differences:

-How much does Single Parent Health Insurance cost?
+How much does Single Parent health insurance cost?

-For single parents:
+For single parents (per month):

-How private health insurers calculate the price of Single Parent Health Insurance
+How private health insurers calculate the price of Single Parent health insurance

-Key factors affecting the cost of Single Parent Health Insurance
+Key factors affecting the cost of Single Parent health insurance

-• Where you live: You pay more if:
+• Where you live.
+You pay more if:

-• you live in an area where there is a higher rate of claims
+• you live in a state or territory where there is a higher rate of claims

 • your state or territory charges more for hospital services.